lgago/NoEasyWayDown/README.md

 #### TO DO:

-General: Change the overall format so that people who aren't myself can only log in and comment.
-And I am the only one who can post actual posts on NEWD.

 1. A detail view to show a single post.
 Click a post’s title to go to its page.

 2. Like / unlike a post.